ssmason/React-Calculator/README.md

 **Author:** Stephen Mason

-A small, learning-focused calculator built with React.
+A small calculator built with React.
 It renders a grid of buttons for digits and operators, shows the current expression on a display, and evaluates the expression safely using `mathjs`.

 ---